 What is a controlled (scheduled) drug?

-A controlled (scheduled) drug is one whose use and distribution is tightly controlled because of its abuse potential or risk.
+Controlled (scheduled) drugs, substances, and certain chemicals are ones whose use and distribution are tightly controlled because of their abuse potential or risk.
 Controlled drugs are rated in the order of their abuse risk and placed in Schedules by the Federal Drug Enforcement Administration (DEA).
-The drugs with the highest abuse potential are placed in Schedule I, and those with the lowest abuse potential are in Schedule V. These schedules are commonly shown as C-I, C-II, C-III, C-IV, and C-V. Some examples of drugs in these Schedules are as follows:
+The drugs with the highest abuse, and potential for psychological and/or physical dependence, are placed in Schedule I, and those with the lowest abuse potential are in Schedule V. These schedules are commonly shown as C-I, C-II, C-III, C-IV, and C-V. Some examples of drugs in these Schedules are as follows:

-- Schedule II drugs with a high abuse risk, but also have safe and accepted medical uses in the United States.
+Schedule II — drugs with a high abuse risk, but also have safe and accepted medical uses in the United States.
 These drugs can cause severe psychological or physical dependence.
-Schedule II drugs include certain narcotic, stimulant, and depressant drugs.
-Some examples are morphine, cocaine, oxycodone (Percodan®), methylphenidate (Ritalin®), and dextroamphetamine (Dexedrine®).
+Schedule II drugs include certain narcotics, stimulants, and depressant drugs.
+Some examples are morphine, cocaine, oxycodone (OxyContin®), , methylphenidate (Ritalin®), and dextroamphetamine (Dexedrine®).

-- Schedule III, IV, or V drugs with an abuse risk less than Schedule II.
+Schedule III, IV, or V — drugs with an abuse risk less than Schedule II.
 These drugs also have safe and accepted medical uses in the United States.
 Schedule III, IV, or V drugs include those containing smaller amounts of certain narcotic and non-narcotic drugs, anti-anxiety drugs, tranquilizers, sedatives, stimulants, and non-narcotic analgesics.
-Some examples are acetaminophen with codeine (Tylenol® No.3), paregoric, diazepam (Valium®), alprazolam (Xanax®), propoxyphene (Darvon®), and pentazocine (Talwin®).
+Some examples are acetaminophen with codeine (Tylenol® No.3), paregoric, diazepam (Valium®), alprazolam (Xanax®) and pentazocine (Talwin®).